nytimes/backbone.stickit/README.md

     '#album': {
       observe: 'exai',
       initialize: function($el, model, options) {
-        // Executed only once after this binding is setup.
+        // Setup a Chosen or thirdy-party plugin for this bound element.
       }
     }
   }